Skip to content

 TIP

 There actually exists a third privilege mode called supervisor mode (S_MODE = 1) and the s in satp stands for supervisor mode, just like the m in mstatus stands for machine mode.
 Code in machine mode can access the CSRs for supervisor mode, but not vice versa.
-We are not using this supervisor mode because of simplicity -- you only need to reason about two privilege modes.
+We are not using this supervisor mode for simplicity -- you only need to reason about two privilege modes in P4.

 Page tables per process

 After understanding the existing code for page table translation in egos-2000, your job is to create one set of page tables for every process.
-Read the comments in page_table_map.
+Read the hints in page_table_map.
 When invoking page_table_map for process pid for the first time, you should initialize the root and leaf page tables for pid.
-For system processes, this means that you should setup an identity mapping just like before.
-For user processes, setup an identity mapping only for page SYSCALL_ARG + PAGE_SIZE which is the address of workdir in apps/app.h.
-All the processes in egos-2000 share the same work directory, which is the directory shown in the shell.
+For system processes, this means that you should set up an identity map just like before.
+For user processes, set up an identity map only for one page at SHELL_WORK_DIR -- the address of workdir in apps/app.h.
+Processes in egos-2000 share the same work directory, which is the directory shown in the shell.
 Save the address of the root page table in pid_to_pagetable_base[pid], and modify the page table entries based on the arguments of page_table_map.

 In addition, you need to update function page_table_switch by modifying the satp CSR with the address of the root page table of process pid.
 Recall that this function is invoked by proc_yield for context switch.
 Lastly, implement the page_table_translate function which returns the physical address mapped from vaddr for process pid.